Everyone must stay at home to help stop the spread of coronavirus.

 Travel Health and Immunisations

-Immunisation can be arranged with our practice nurses by appointment, ideally two months before departure.
-Before you meet the nurses we ask you to complete a Travel Questionnaire.
-This is available from reception and must be completed at least 5 working days before you require an appointment for your travel immunisations.
-The questionnaire can also be found on the above Travel Vaccinations tab
+Immunisation can be arranged with our practice nurses by appointment, two months before departure.
+Before you meet the nurses we ask you to visit htttp://travelhealthpro.org.uk then complete the Travel Questionnaire This questionnaire can be found on the above Travel Vaccinations tab

 A number of our GPs will perform minor operative procedures for removal of skin lesions, removal of ingrown toenails and the like.
 Please see a GP in a routine surgery who can then arrange an appointment at our Tuesday afternoon clinics.
 Please note we do not treat warts/verrucas.

-Available from October each year for all patients over 65 years and those in high-risk groups such as diabetics, asthmatics and those with heart and chest disease.
+Available from September each year for all patients over 65 years and those in high-risk groups such as diabetics, asthmatics,those with heart and chest disease and pregnant women.
 Supplies of the vaccine usually arrive at the end of September.

 Special clinics will be arranged and advertised at the surgery and here on the website near the time.